jedrichards/rsyncwrapper/README.md

 Recurse into directories.
 This is `false` by default which means only files in the `src` root are copied.
 Equivalent to the `--recursive` rsync command line flag.

-##### `syncDest [Boolean] default: false`
+##### :exclamation: `deleteAll [Boolean] default: false`

-Delete objects in `dest` that aren't present in `src`.
-Also deletes files that have been specifically excluded from transfer in `dest`.
 Take care with this option, since misconfiguration could cause data loss.
-Equivalent to setting both the `--delete` and `--delete-excluded` rsync command line flags.
+Deletes objects in `dest` that aren't present in `src`, also deletes files in `dest` that have been specifically excluded from transfer.
+Equivalent to setting both the `--delete` and `--delete-excluded` rsync flags.

-##### `syncDestIgnoreExcl [Boolean] default: false`
+##### :exclamation: `delete [Boolean] default: false`

-The same as `syncDest`, but without the `--delete-excluded` behaviour.
+Take care with this option, since misconfiguration could cause data loss.
+The same as `deleteAll`, but without the `--delete-excluded` behaviour.
 One use case for using this option could be while syncing a Node app to a server: you want to exclude transferring the local `node_modules` folder while retaining the remote `node_modules` folder.

 ##### `compareMode [String] enum: "checksum"|"sizeOnly"`